Leticia-Franca/Libft/README.md

 Below, a summary of the functions, grouped by their purposes.

 ## Functions to deal with memory
+In this one, you find functions to allocate memory, to move memory,
+to copy the memory from one place to another, to compare memory and
+to find a specific character in a given memory.
 - ft_memccpy
 - ft_memchr
 - ft_memcmp